dreww/help.github.com/_posts/2008-03-03-remove-sensitive-data.markdown

 $ cd github-gem/

 tekkub@iSenberg ~/tmp/github-gem master
-$ git filter-branch --index-filter 'git rm --cached --ignore-unmatch Rakefile' HEAD Rewrite 48dc599c80e20527ed902928085e7861e6b3cbe6 (266/266) Ref 'refs/heads/master' was rewritten
+$ git filter-branch --index-filter 'git rm --cached --ignore-unmatch Rakefile' --prune-empty -- --all Rewrite 48dc599c80e20527ed902928085e7861e6b3cbe6 (266/266) Ref 'refs/heads/master' was rewritten
 </pre>

-This command will run the entire history of the master branch and change any commit that involved the file `Rakefile`, and any commits afterwards.
+This command will run the entire history of the every branch and tag, changing any commit that involved the file `Rakefile`, and any commits afterwards.
+Commits that are empty afterwards (because they only changed the Rakefile) are removed entirely.
 Now that we've erased the file from history, lets ensure that we don't accidentally commit it again.

-If you wish to retain tags you must specify `--tag-name-filter "cat"`, but note that *this will overwrite your existing tags*.
+Please note that *this will overwrite your existing tags*.

 <pre class="terminal">
 tekkub@iSenberg ~/tmp/github-gem master